sparktsang/sparktsang.github.io/_posts/invaders.md

 It began with a disturbance in the force.
 Last night, returning to the hostel, I noticed something unusual.
 The door to my dorm room was wide open, and a man was sitting strangely at the table just outside, a cat sleeping on the chair next to him.
 He was holding a musical instrument, poised to play but not playing. *Why is the door open?* I wondered.
 Perhaps for ventilation.
 The room’s air‑con was perpetually set to 26°C, a temperature below which my fruitarian roommate Ade, with his heightened sensitivity to cold, likely found unbearable.

-I moved closer, ready to offer a standard traveler's greeting.
+I moved closer, ready to offer a standard traveller's greeting.
 But as I passed the doorway, I looked at the man's face.
 He was staring into the middle distance, his expression completely blank, his eyes empty.
 A chill, entirely unrelated to the air conditioning, ran down my spine.
 He looked like a serial killer from a movie.
 I said nothing, just a quick glance, and continued on my way.
 The room was dark, the air-con off. *They're just airing it out,* I told myself, dismissing the unease.
 I was only there to grab my laptop from my locker anyway.

 At 2 AM, I returned to sleep.
 I opened my locker's padlock with the slow, deliberate care of a bomb disposal expert.
 In the dead of night, in a cheap hostel with creaky beds, every sound is amplified.
 The room now had three new occupants.
 The quality of my sleep, I knew, was about to plummet.